Early diagnosis of cancer

 2. Early diagnosis of breast cancer

-Women aged 50 years recommended mammography 1 every two years.
+Women aged 50 years are recommended to do mammography 1 every two years.

-Women, aged 40 years, who had a history of benign breast disease with atypia, 1 recommended mammography every year.
+Women, aged 40 years, who had a history of benign breast disease with atypia, are recommended to do mammography every year.

-For women at high risk screening test recommended breast MRI – in accordance with the recommendations of the Ministry of Health
+For women at high risk screening test it is recommended breast MRI – in accordance with the recommendations of the Ministry of Health.

 Clinical breast examination is not a test for the detection of breast cancer, it is part of a general physical examination.
 Breast self-examination is not an effective test for the early detection of breast cancer.